miketahani/glsl-sandbox/README.md

 your shader, where N = your audio buffer size (make sure to assign the audio buffer to the global `parameters.audio` in your audio processor function first).

-i don't want to deal with GLSL's const-only array indexing, so there's a data-to-texture pipeline included. declare `uniform sampler2D audioTex` in the frag shader, then access the data anywhere in the shader with `vec4 data = texture2D(audioTex, gl_FragCoord.xy);`. you can replace `gl_FragCoord.xy` with any vec2 with normalized coordinates.
+if you don't want to deal with GLSL's const-only array indexing, there's a data-to-texture pipeline included. declare `uniform sampler2D audioTex` in the frag shader, then access the data anywhere in the shader with `vec4 data = texture2D(audioTex, gl_FragCoord.xy);`. you can replace `gl_FragCoord.xy` with any vec2 with normalized coordinates.